 The Swedish Economic Crime Authority has a national scope.
 Our main office is located in Stockholm.
 There are operational (regional) offices in Umeå, Linköping, Stockholm, Göteborg and Malmö.
 There are also smaller investigation units in Örebro and Uppsala.
-All in all there are approximately 570 persons working at the Swedish Economic Crime Authority.

 The Director-General heads the Authority and acts as Director of Public Prosecution on prosecution issues.
 The Head of the Authority is assisted by a secretariat with the following units and heads of units:

 - Staff (Ledningsstaben) (Chief of Staff)

 - Public Prosecutions Unit (Överåklagarenheten) (Director of Public Prosecution)